tbertinmahieux/MSongsDB/Tasks_Demos/YearPrediction/README.txt

 This folder contains all code related to year prediction, or era prediction in general.

-To start, look at tracks_per_year.txt.
+To start, look at tracks_per_year.txt in the addiontal files.
+If you don't have it already, look at the Million Song website.
 This contains every tracks for which we have the year information (based on musicbrainz) in ascending order.
 The format is: year<SEP>track id<SEP>artist name<SEP>song title